zhubao315/learn-agentic-ai/01_openai_agents/17_event_driven_architecture/readme.md

 * The front-end (Chainlit) will send requests to the middle-tier (FastAPI) containing all the necessary data, such as user input, authentication tokens, and any relevant context.
 * The middle-tier will process the request, interact with the database (CockroachDB Serverless) and the Agents SDK, and return a response.
 * The middle tier will not store any information about the conversation between requests. all needed information will be passed with each request.
-* The persistence of the chat history and user information will be handled by the relational database (CockroachDB), not in the middle tier API itself.
+* The persistence of the chat history and user information will be handled by the relational database (Redis and CockroachDB), not in the middle tier API itself.

 Essentially, each request to the API is a fresh transaction, and the API relies on external storage (the database) for persistent data.